suanmiao/CommonLib/README.md

   > full-case coverage for all request

 ## Other
-  **it's a library designed in my coding and feature style, and the stability hasn't been verified++
+  **it's a library designed in my coding and feature style, and the stability hasn't been verified**

 ## Copyrights